 Governmental Funds.
-The focus of the District's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
+The focus of the District's governmental fund is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the District's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of a Fiscal Year.
-As of the end of Fiscal Year 2018, the District's governmental funds reported combined ending fund balances of \$14,661,174, an increase of \$755,922 in comparison with the end of Fiscal Year 2017.
-Approximately 24.2 percent of this total amount, \$3,541,285, constitutes unassigned fund balance, which is available for spending at the government's discretion.
-The remainder of the fund balance is reserved or committed to indicate that it is not available for new spending because it has already been committed (\$9,122,075 to renewal and replacement) or restricted (\$1,211,328 for debt service and \$786,486 to capital improvements).
+As of the end of Fiscal Year 2018, the District's governmental funds reported an ending fund balance of \$8,280,176, an increase of \$743,262, in comparison with the end of Fiscal Year 2017.
+This increase resulted from an increase in the General Fund of \$830,286 and a decrease in the Debt Service Fund of \$87,024.
+Of the total fund balance amount, the unassigned fund balance of \$2,512,100 is available for spending at the government's discretion, while \$3,914,398 is committed for renewal and replacement and \$1,853,678 is restricted for debt service.

-The General Fund is the chief operating fund of the District.
-At the end of Fiscal Year 2018, unassigned fund balance was \$3,541,285 while total fund balance reached \$13,449,846.
-This represents an increase of \$659,167, compared to the balance at the end of Fiscal Year 2017.
-As a measure of the General Fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 128.4 percent of annual General Fund expenditures, while total fund balance represents 487.5 percent of that same amount.
+The General Fund is the operating fund of the District.
+As a measure of the General Fund's liquidity, it may be useful to compare the unassigned and total fund balance to total fund expenditures.
+General Fund unassigned fund balance represents 116.2 percent of total annual General Fund expenditures and total fund balance represents 297.3 percent of total annual General Fund expenditures, a healthy reserve to meet unanticipated needs.